 Air brakes, hydraulic brakes, spring brakes in your truck because of their power by hydraulic pressure.
 2 Buttons On The Tractor We also have parking brakes on large commercial vehicles.
-In these do have to be applied every time you leave the seat.
+These do have to be applied every time you leave the seat.
 There is no doubt about that.

 Apply the parking brakes.
 As you will see in Truck Driving School Houston, TX when you will enter the truck, there are two buttons on the tractor unit is a red one and a yellow one.
 The yellow is the parking brake control valve.
 The red eight-sided button is the trailer air supply valve, and those are on-off switches, and they apply the parking brakes on-off now.